 A few health conditions are given above.
-But if you suppress appetite and don’t eat when you are hungry, it is dangerous for your overall health.
+But if you suppress appetite and do not eat when you are hungry, it is dangerous for your overall health.

-What should I do if I still feel hungry even after eating two main meals a day?
+What should I do if I still feel hungry even after eating one or two main meals a day?

 You should eat fresh and healthy foods – fruits, uncooked vegetables, salad and nuts, and seeds.
 You can eat coconut and drink coconut water or vegetable juice.

 After proper digestion and utilization of food in your body, you also require eating food.
 Your body itself tells you when you need to eat.
 When you need to eat, your stomach will ask for it.
-So, eat whenever you feel real appetite.
+So, eat whenever you feel a real appetite.
 Eat whenever your stomach asks you to eat.
-Don’t listen to your tongue.
-Don’t eat just for taste.
-Of course, eat delicious food, but when you feel real appetite.
+Do not listen to your tongue.
+Do not eat just for taste.
+Of course, eat delicious food, but when you feel a real appetite.

 - When you are thirsty, do not eat food.
 You should drink water at this time.

 - When you are hungry, do not drink water.
 You should eat food at that time.

 Benefits of Eating Food When You Feel Appetite

 If you eat when you have an appetite, it provides the following things to your mind and body: